 Physical Characteristics: Can be hairless except for the head, tail, and feet or fully coated; small and slender body; spotted pink skin with white, feathery hair

-Like other hairless dog breeds, the Xoloitzcuintli, also known as the Xolo, comes in both hairless or coated varieties.
-Both varieties are exceptionally low-maintenance when it comes to grooming.
+The Xoloitzcuintli, also known as the Mexican hairless dog, comes in both hairless and short-coated varieties.
+Both varieties are exceptionally low-maintenance when it comes to grooming, though skin protection is a must.
 Xolos are an ancient Aztec breed dating back thousands of years.
-The breed is prized in Mexico where owners seek them for their top-notch companionship, loyalty, and alertness.
-Xolo owners note that they make excellent watch dogs.
-While they can be protective when needed, Xolos are known for their tranquil and calm nature.
+The dogs tend to be loyal and alert, making excellent watch dogs.
+While they can be protective when necessary, Xolos also are known for their calm nature.

 Height: 10 to 14 inches (toy); 14 to 18 inches (miniature); 18 to 23 inches (standard)

 Weight: 10 to 15 pounds (toy); 15 to 30 pounds (miniature); 30 to 55 pounds (standard)

 Physical Characteristics: Can be completely hairless or have a short, flat coat; muscular, rectangular body; wrinkled forehead